Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Proposed Approach

-\textit{Multi-task networks.} In this paper a multi-task neural network~\cite{savchenko2019peerj} is adapted to solve several facial attributes recognition problems (Fig.~\ref{fig:2}).
-The disjoint features among the tasks are exploited to increase the accuracies~\cite{das2018mitigating}.
-At first, traditional approach is used: the base CNN is pre-trained on face identification using very large dataset.
-As this paper is concentrated on lightweight CNNs, it was decided to use such architectures as MobileNet, EfficientNet~\cite{tan2019efficientnet} and RexNet~\cite{han2020rexnet} as a backbone face recognition network.
+In this paper a multi-task neural network~\cite{savchenko2019peerj} is adapted to solve several facial attributes recognition problems (Fig.~\ref{fig:2}).
+The disjoint features among the tasks are exploited to increase the accuracies~\cite{wang2021multi}.
+At first, traditional approach is used: the base CNN is pre-trained on face identification using very large VGGFace2 dataset~\cite{cao2018vggface2}.
+Though the center crop of 224x224 region in each photo (Fig.~\ref{fig:1}a,c) is traditionally used as a pre-processing, it is highlighted in this paper that the higher quality is achieved using the multi-task CNN (MTCNN) face detection without (w/o) any margins (Fig.~\ref{fig:1}b,d).

+As this paper is concentrated on lightweight CNNs, it was decided to use such architectures as MobileNet, EfficientNet and RexNet as a backbone face recognition network.
 The resulted neural net extracts facial features $\mathbf{x}$ that are suitable to discriminate one subject from another.
-These features can be used to predict the attributes that are stable for a given person, i.e., gender and ethnicity, using simple classifier, i.e., one fully connected layer.
+These features can be used to predict the attributes that are stable for a given person, i.e., gender and ethnicity, with a simple classifier, i.e., one fully connected (FC) layer.
 The age of the same subject is not constant but it is changed very slow.
-Hence, we believe that this attribute can be predicted based on the same feature vector $\mathbf{x}$, but several new layers can be added before the final fully connected layer (Fig.~\ref{fig:2}).
+Hence, this attribute can be predicted based on the same feature vector $\mathbf{x}$, but with additional layers before the final FC layer (Fig.~\ref{fig:2}).
 Though the age prediction is a special case of regression problem, it is considered as a multi-class classification with $C_a$ different ages, so that it is required to predict if an observed person is 1, 2, … or $C_a$ years old~\cite{savchenko2019peerj}.